Frederick Benteen: Little Bighorn

+At the Washita however Custer had got lucky.
+He had attacked a relative small camp of Cheyennes under Black Kettle that was some 3 to 4 miles west of the main encampments of Cheyennes, Arapahos, Kiowas and Commanches.
+He had failed to adequately scout the whole of the Washita valley to establish exactly what he was up against, but was able to overcome Black Kettle's camp containing relatively few warriors, and establish a defensive position, before the hundreds of warriors from the downstream villages could organise.
+He managed to extricate his command towards the end of the day in the growing darkness as the potential seriousness of his situation emerged.
+He did however abandon his second in command Major Elliot and 17 troopers.

+At the Little Big Horn Custer again failed to adequately scout to establish the size of the Indian encampment, but this time he and his battalion were not so lucky.
+It is likely that on meeting up with Reno and his battered battalion on the hilltop, and realising the size of the Indian village, Benteen recognised the similarity to the Washita, and not knowing where Custer and his five companies were, or even if they were engaging the Indians, he was concerned that he and the remaining companies of the 7th and the Pack Train were about suffer the same abandonment fate as Major Elliot, only on a much larger scale.

 Benteen has been criticized by some military analysts because he failed to obey (Custer's) instructions.
 He received the note, he read it, he thought enough of it to tuck it in a pocket, but he did not get the ammunition packs and rush forward to Custer's aid.
 Instead, as he approached the battleground after his scouting trip he saw Major Reno's demoralized men attempting to organize a defensive position on the bluff and he chose to join them.
 This decision assured Custer's death.
 It would seem, therefore, that Benteen must be condemned; yet if he had tried to carry out the order it is possible his three companies would have been hacked to pieces en route.
 Then Reno's weakened command surely would have collapsed, and when General Terry arrived he would count every single man of the Seventh Cavalry dead.

 Benteen explained to the 1879 Court of Inquiry why he did what he did, and his reasoning is equally clear from subsequent remarks.
 He thought it impossible to obey; to do so would have been suicide.
 "We were at their hearths and homes," he said, referring to the Sioux, "their medicine was working well, and they were fighting for all the good God gives anyone to fight for."